avinashkarn/avikarn.com/_posts/2019-04-17-Genetic-Mapping-in-Lep-MAP3.md

 The steps invloved in the genetic mapping process in Lep-MAP3 are shown in the flow chart below.
 <center><img src="/image/lepmap/lepmap_flow.png"></center>

+<h2> Running Lep-MAP3 </h2>
 <h3>Step 1.1.
 Installation and File Preparation</h3>
 <strong> Important - </strong> Correctly install the Lep-MAP3 software on your computer, and please make sure you have the latest version of the software.
-There are two files that are needed as an input - (1) <strong> genotype file</strong> in a `VCF` format, and (2), `pedigree` file in `.txt` format.
+There are two files that are needed as an input
+<li>(1) <strong> genotype file</strong> in a `VCF` format, and
+<li>(2) `pedigree` file in `.txt` format.
 A snippet of the pedigree file showing relationship between all individuals in a family or population is shown below.
-It is important that the pedigree file is formatted exactly as shown in the below figure
+It is important that the pedigree file is formatted exactly as shown in the below figure:
 <center><img src="/image/lepmap/ped.png"></center>

 <h3>Step 1.2.
 Parent Call</h3>